ryantd42/NY-Legislative-Git/2023/A2191A-2023/bill.md

   January 23, 2023
   ___________

- Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee on Codes
+ Introduced by M. of A. L. ROSENTHAL, HEVESI -- read once and referred to the  Committee on Codes -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the penal  law,  in  relation  to  designating  offenses against homeless persons as hate crimes
+ AN ACT to amend the penal law and the  executive  law,  in  relation  to designating offenses against homeless persons as hate crimes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
 This act shall be known and may  be  cited  as the "homeless protection act".
   §  2.
 Subdivisions  1, 2 and 4 of section 485.05 of the penal law, as